frslabs/octus-android/README.md

 **You can find the latest version and release history [Here](CHANGELOG.md)**

 ‼ ATTENTION ‼ → BREAKING CHANGE introduced at Octus SDK `v3.8.0`.
 We have introduced a new license format.
-If you are using versions prior to `v3.8.0` and intend to update to `v3.8.0`, contact `support@frslabs.com` for an updated license.
+If you are using versions prior to `v3.8.0` and intend to update to `v3.8.0` or above please contact `support@frslabs.com` for an updated license.

 # Table Of Content